 Generally as to both written and oral submissions

 A combination of oral and written submissions does seem to be becoming more common.
 Oral submissions before written submissions are of limited use.
 They are far more useful when the tribunal has had the opportunity to digest the written submissions and can then give directions as to the particular issues on which it requires further oral submissions.
-Some tribunals are, however, reluctant to do this in case they are seen to give some indication as to how their minds are working.
-Nonetheless, the prevalent practice does indicate that tribunals, following receipt of the written submissions, give an advanced steer on what they would like to hear during the forthcoming oral submissions.
-Often this is carefully phrased with ‘the parties should not make assumptions as to the questions being asked,’ or ‘assuming, without finding, that . . . , then please tell us . . .’.
+However, some tribunals are reluctant to do this in case they are seen to give some indication as to how their minds are working.
+Nonetheless, the prevalent practice does indicate that tribunals, following receipt of the written submissions, give in advance a steer on what they would like to hear during the forthcoming oral submissions.
+Often this is carefully phrased with ‘the parties should not make assumptions as to the questions being asked’ or ‘assuming, without finding, that . . . , then please tell us . . .’.

 One of the practical problems with oral submissions after the written submissions is finding a date for them to take place, and it is always desirable to put in a provisional time for them when fixing the time for the hearing.
 Parties, and tribunals, should not overlook the fact that merely because a date is tentatively set for post-hearing oral submissions, it does not inevitably mean that it will be used.

 Save where parties can agree that a particular post-hearing process will be used, the tribunal tends to be in the driving seat when deciding on closing arguments.
 Counsel should be alert to this fact.
 The tribunal’s knowledge of the case will have accelerated dramatically during a hearing and it is a matter of practical reality (and actual experience, rather than abstract theory) that a lively exchange of views between counsel, or between counsel and the tribunal, on matters of evidence and law focuses minds in a way that no words on a page can ever achieve.